bwassim/FCND-3D-motion-planning/README.md

 ###  Explain what's going on in  `motion_planning.py` and `planning_utils.py`

-I will explain step by step how the backyard flyer code works :

 The structure of the code of the motion planning is different from that of the backyard flyer in the following points:
 1. We have an additional `flight_state` consisting of the `PLANNING` state
 2. Therefore we added the condition on this new state in the state_callback function